Eskdale Dubfest 2019

 We arrived at Eskdale Campsite around 2.30pm, almost 6 hours after Daz and Claire, who’d travelled up from Wales after a sneaky overnight stopover north of Preston on Thursday night, to break the journey.
 We soon had the Puck Buddies canopy up and the pup tent erected to store our gear, before cracking open a couple of cans of cider to celebrate our arrival.

-Karen and Paul also arrived before us and it was lovely to meet their two dogs for the first time.
+Karen and Tony also arrived before us and it was lovely to meet their two dogs for the first time.
 Alison once again coveted their Shelter Pod but we’re definitely not getting one!

 In the evening we headed to the Woolpack Inn for food and beer and we were surprised at how empty it was.
 We had a choice of tables which is very unusual and made for a very relaxing evening.
 The food was great and a very kind member of staff gave us a lift back to the campsite.
 It was a spectacularly clear night, with a sky full of stars, something I really miss, living as we do in such a built up area.